 - earned minimum GPA of 2.5 or better (for continuing students) with the understanding that your cumulative averages must be higher for competitiveness in your prospective field.
 (Note: We do not accept freshmen until after they have either completed at least one year and have declared a major in a CSTEP-targeted field or completed CSTEP Summer Institute.),

 - if students are pursuing a concentration such as pre-law or pre-med, they must be identified and currently working with the faculty advisors for those concentrations to be eligible for CSTEP consideration.

 (Caucasian and Asian students only)

 The number of members of a household shall be determined by ascertaining the number of individuals living in the student's residence who are economically dependent on the income supporting the student.

 For students first entering college income eligibility guidelines (2021-2022 Academic Year):

 |Number of Members in Household (incl. head of household)||Total Annual Income in Preceding Calendar Year|

 For each family member above 8, add $8,288

-To apply for CSTEP at UC, please take the following steps:
+To apply for CSTEP at Utica, please take the following steps:

 - Complete a CSTEP application.
 You can access the form here.